Bezoge Earth (BEZOGE) Trading 7.9% Lower Over Last 7 Days

-Bezoge Earth (BEZOGE) traded 11.1% higher against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on October 1st.
-One Bezoge Earth coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-During the last week, Bezoge Earth has traded down 7.9% against the U.S. dollar.
-Bezoge Earth has a total market capitalization of $29.20 million and approximately $334,512.00 worth of Bezoge Earth was traded on exchanges in the last 24 hours.
+Bezoge Earth (BEZOGE) traded up 11.1% against the U.S. dollar during the 24 hour period ending at 8:00 AM ET on October 5th.
+During the last seven days, Bezoge Earth has traded down 7.9% against the U.S. dollar.
+Bezoge Earth has a market cap of $27.49 million and $334,512.00 worth of Bezoge Earth was traded on exchanges in the last 24 hours.
+One Bezoge Earth coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.